Difference Between ETF vs Index Funds

 - One major benefit of both ETF vs Index Funds is that they are both superior to trading the underlying asset alone.
 As they form a mix of different assets and often get valued based on the index as a whole, they are less riskier to the individual underlying asset.

-- Both ETF vs Index Funds are easy to invest into, as they are exchange-traded, and have a benefit of being regulated – hence less risky.
+- Both ETF vs Index Funds are easy to invest into, as they are exchange-traded, and have the benefit of being regulated – hence less risky.

 - Easy to track – once again, as they are exchange-traded, they are easy to track.

-- Investing into ETF’s and Index Funds incurs lower costs.
+- Investing in ETF’s and Index Funds incurs lower costs.

-- As the costs incurred are lower to other funds, both ETF vs Index funds attract lower tax implications, which again make them preferable to other types of funds.
+- As the costs incurred are lower than other funds, both ETF vs Index funds attract lower tax implications, which again make them preferable to other types of funds.

 - By investing into ETF or Index Funds, one can relate the performance of various different industries and sectors to each other, and thus make their analysis as to creating the right balance of their investments.

 - Once you invest into an ETF or Index Fund, you are not entitled to the ownership of the underlying stock, however, you get a share of profits or earned dividends declared by the companies.